ARGENTINA (Country) Spanish, English, Portuguese, Italian, Russian, Czech, Croatian, Serbian, Swedish, Norwegian, Danish

 HOŘOVICE (Settlement) Czech

 meaning "mountain".
 This is the name of a town in the Czech Republic.

 , itself derived from GORYEO

-, the name of a kingdom which ruled most of the Korean Peninsula from the 10th to 14th centuries.
+, the name of a kingdom that ruled most of the Korean Peninsula from the 10th to 14th centuries.
 This is the name of two countries, North and South Korea.
 Hanguk

 are the Korean names for the countries.